Luomu/volcako/README.md

 - Control-click on an input field to type in the value
 - The last edited present is auto-saved/loaded into lastpreset.txt

-Windows release can be found at: xxx
+Windows release can be found at: github.com/Luomu/volcako/releases/download/r1/volcako-r1.zip

 ## Building